2017 - New Year, Same Cybersecurity Issues

 Redundancy is key.
 Redundancy means having a secondary technology that operates in the same manner as your primary technology that can be used in the event of an attack.
 Circuits are one type of technology that should have redundancy.
 If one circuit is attacked and unusable due to a cyber-attack, a secondary circuit from a different telecommunications provider will help.
 A secondary DNS provider allows DNS requests to be served (and would have mitigated much of the damage caused by the attack on Dyn in October.)
 Most costly but most important is redundant datacenters with real-time failover and data replication will allow your business to continue to operate if a catastrophe occurs.
 When the 9/11 terrorist attack on the World Trade Center occurred, Lehman Brothers’ datacenter in the area was destroyed.
 Lehman had the ability to continue operations due to the redundant datacenter.
 I also include daily data backups under redundancy.

 A robust email filtering system will block many if not most attacks.
 So much malicious content comes in through email and a good email filtering system will prevent those emails from getting to employees.
 The attack on the Democratic National Convention was due to a breach via email.
 Enable advanced filtering and do NOT ever use Gmail for work purposes.

-Third-party risk assessments, security assessments, and penetration test that analyze the type of business and the security of the environment help identify areas of risk.
-This in turn allows banks to focus resources on resolving areas of high risk.
+Third party risk assessments, security assessments and penetration test that analyze the type of business and the security of the environment helps identify areas of risk.
+This in turn allows you to focus resources on resolving areas of high risk.
 You can’t manage what you don’t measure.

 Finally, a Cybersecurity Insurance Policy will protect your company from legal damages if hacked and will cover the cost of stolen money.